moqimoqidea/tabby/website/docs/quick-start/installation/modal/index.md

 ![App Running](./app-running.png)

-Now it can be used as tabby server URL in Tabby editor extensions!
+Now it can be used as a tabby server URL in Tabby editor extensions!
 See [app.py](https://github.com/TabbyML/tabby/blob/main/website/docs/quick-start/installation/modal/app.py) for the full code used in this tutorial.